 For those wishing to continue their education towards a bachelor’s degree, the associate degree prepares you to transfer to many four-year schools.
 SC4 has a partnership with Ferris State University to complete a bachelor’s degree in Criminal Justice that can be accomplished through additional SC4 courses and then Ferris State courses without leaving our campus.
 Find out more by clicking the “Continuing Beyond SC4” tab above.

-View gainful employment information for the Homeland Security Skill Set.
+View gainful employment information for these programs.

 Continuing after SC4